Rosebeatty/Ironburgers/README.md

 # IRONBURGERS

 ## Description
 Ironburgers is a game where the chef (player) must catch 6 ingredients to make a burger (Two buns, a burger, cheese, tomato and lettuce).
-The player serves burgers to gain points and has two minutes to make and serve as many burgers as possible.
+The player serves burgers to gain points and has 30 seconds to make and serve as many burgers as possible.
 If the chef tries to serve a burger containing the wrong ingredients, they must start making the burger again from scratch.
 The game is over when the chef serves 3 wrong burgers, or after two minutes.

 </br>